Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Deep Neural Network for Microorganism Image Analysis

-Environmental microorganism image datasets are usually small.
+Environmental microorganism image datasets usually contain limited data.
 In~\cite{Xu-2020-AEFG}, an enhanced framework of GANs is proposed to perform the environmental microorganism image data augmentation task.
 The dataset used in the experiment is EMDS-5, which contains 21 classes of microorganisms, with 20 images and their corresponding ground truth images for each class~\cite{Li-2021-EMDS}.
 Due to the different directions of microorganism images, it is challenging to generate images in various directions directly through GAN.
-Secondly, due to the small data set, the images directly generated by GAN miss many details.
-As the framework provided in Fig.~\ref{fig57}, to address the above problems, this framework transforms the original image in the same direction by combining it with the ground truth image.
-Besides, to increase the amount of training data and enable GAN to generate more details, colour space transformation is performed.
-To evaluate the framework's effectiveness, VGG-16 is trained by the generated images for classification, and the results show that the data generated by the proposed framework can effectively improve the performance of classification.
+Considering the small dataset, the images directly generated by GAN may lose many details.
+This framework transforms the original image in the same direction by combining it with the ground truth image to address the above problems.
+Besides, color space transformation is performed to increase the amount of training data and enable GAN to generate more details.
+To evaluate the framework's effectiveness, VGG-16 is trained by the generated images for classification, and the results show that the data generated by the proposed framework can effectively improve the classification performance.

-Microorganism image segmentation plays a vital role in microorganism analysis.
-In~\cite{Li-2020-MAMR}, a \emph{Multiple Receptive Field U-Net} (MRFU-Net) is developed to perform the environmental microorganism image segmentation task.
-The dataset used in this study is EMDS-5.
-Due to the various sizes and shapes of microorganism and the limitation of U-Net's receptive field, a novel block structure is proposed to optimize the original U-Net, whose structure is shown in Fig.~\ref{fig58}.
-This block inspired by the Inception structure uses filters of different sizes to obtain multiple receptive fields.
-Based on this block, MRFU-Net is proposed to improve the segmentation performance.
-Experimental results show that the Dice, Jaccard, recall, accuracy, and VOE obtained by MRFU-Net are 87.23\%, 79.74\%, 87.65\%, 97.30\%, and 20.26\%, respectively.

-As an extension of work~\cite{Li-2020-MAMR}, a CCN-CRF framework is proposed to perform the environmental microorganism image segmentation task in~\cite{Zhang-2020-AMCF}.
-Fig.~\ref{fig59} provides the details of this framework.
-The framework includes two parts: pixel-level segmentation and patch-level segmentation.
-In pixel-level segmentation, mU-Net-B3, which is an optimized U-Net structure, is performed the pixel-level segmentation.
-This network not only shows better performance but also has less than one third memory requirement than U-Net.
-Besides, Dense CRF is used as the post-processing to improve the pixel-level segmentation results further.
-In the patch-level segmentation, the transfer learning based on VGG-16 is used to perform the patch classification.
-These predicted labels are used to reconstruct the patch-level segmentation results to overcome partial under-segmentation in pixel-level segmentation.
-EMDS-5 is the dataset used in this study.
-The experimental results show that the Dice, Jaccard, recall, accuracy, and VOE obtained in pixel-level segmentation are 87.13\%, 79.74\%, 87.12\%, 96.91\%, and 20.26\%, respectively.